-- 52. The County Council is committed to championing the economy of the area.
+- 55. The County Council is committed to championing the economy of the area.
 One of its priorities is to ensure West Sussex is a prosperous place and for the county to continue to thrive through supporting local businesses and place based and community initiatives.
-The Economy Plan, adopted in November 2020, sets out the County Council's priorities in supporting the resilience and prosperity of the county.
-The published Plan covers the period 2020 to 2024 and has nine priority themes setting out where the Council will focus its efforts and resources.
-It is subject to annual or more frequent review and refresh. - 53.
-The planned transfer of the responsibilities of Local Enterprise Partnerships to upper tier local authorities took effect at the end of 2023/24 and required extensive engagement with the Government and with partner local authorities as well as with the partners within the Coast to Capital LEP.
-The Council has been working closely with Surrey County Council and Brighton and Hove City Council to put in place arrangements to assume lead responsibility for strategic economic planning and the Growth Hub service in West Sussex, taking on these functions from the LEP.
-Alongside this the Council has been working with partners and stakeholders in West Sussex, especially the district and boroughs and business leaders to develop an economic collaboration plan. - 54.
+A new Economic Strategy was agreed by the Cabinet in March 2025, following scrutiny, for the period 2025-2035.
+It is subject to annual or more frequent review and refresh.
+This Strategy is overseen by the West Sussex Economic Growth Board, established in response to the Government's guidance on the transition of Local Enterprise Partnership (LEP) functions to local authorities.
+The Board's first formal meeting was in February 2025.
+It will focus on the county's economic priorities and sustainable growth opportunities. - 56.
+The planned transfer of the responsibilities of Local Enterprise Partnerships to upper tier local authorities took effect at the end of 2023/24 and required extensive engagement with the Government, with partner local authorities, and with Coast to Capital LEP.
+The Council has assumed lead responsibility for strategic economic planning and the Growth Hub service in West Sussex, taking on these functions from the LEP.
 The County Council has adopted an ambitious 10 year Climate Change Strategy with two key aims for the Council to be both carbon neutral and climate resilient by 2030 an ambition adopted at a meeting of the Council in April 2019.
-The Strategy aims to set out the Council's plans to meet the ambition of the climate change commitment underpinning the Council Plan and was approved by members in July 2020 after member engagement and scrutiny. - 55.
-The officer Climate Change Board oversees delivery on climate change ambitions on behalf of the Executive Leadership Team.
-The governance of the Board was audited for effectiveness in spring 2021 and was rated as 'reasonable.'
+The Strategy aims to set out the Council's plans to meet the ambition of underpinning the Council Plan of protecting the environment.
+The Strategy was approved by members in July 2020 after member engagement and scrutiny. - 57.
+The officer Climate Change Board oversees delivery on climate change ambitions on behalf of ELT.
+The governance of the Board was audited for effectiveness in spring

+2021 and was rated as 'reasonable.'
 A second internal audit was completed through spring 2022, looking at how climate change ambition is reflected in governance, and the rating was 'reasonable.'
-The final audit report for 2021/22 stated 'there is a generally sound system of governance, risk management and control in place.' - 56.
-The Sustainability Team, with responsibility for oversight of the Strategy and its realization has been expanded along with a wide range of activities to deliver the goals of the strategy, including the development of a programme of works to decarbonize the corporate estate, the rollout of an organisation-wide Carbon Literacy training offer, the agreement of a Climate Action Plan for Highways, Transport and Planning and the introduction of climate change considerations into major new procurements.
-The Corporate Risk Register includes two risks relating to climate change one to manage climate change mitigation and one for climate change adaptation.
-These are reviewed quarterly by the Regulation, Audit and Accounts Committee. - 57.
-The Council Plan (2021-2025), approved in 2021, is underpinned by the ambitions of the Council in responding to the challenges of climate change and the protection of the environment.
-A long-term plan for the delivery of the Climate Change Policy, to be known as the Climate Action and Adaptation Plan (CAAP), is under development involving all directorates and will be integrated into the business planning process for the year commencing April 2024.
-The CAAP will cover the period to 2030.
-Quarterly reporting to Cabinet and monthly management reporting (internal) will highlight progress on key climate change indicators.
+The final audit report for 2021/22 stated 'there is a generally sound system of governance, risk management and control in place.'